boundtotheearth/tp/docs/UserGuide.md

 * You need to provide at least one of the optional fields.

-* Your input will override the existing values of the project/task edited.
+* Your input will override the existing values of the item edited.

 <div markdown="block" class="alert alert-info">